top of page

 Legumes (Beans, Lentils, Peas)

-Legumes are powerhouse foods packed with fiber and protein, making them an excellent choice for both vegetarians and meat-eaters.
-Here are some top picks:
+Legumes are packed with both fiber and protein, making them excellent for everyone, including vegetarians and those seeking plant-based fiber.

 Whole Grains